wasp-lang/wasp/web/docs/auth/entities/entities.md

 title: Auth Entities
 ---

-import ImgWithCaption from '../../blog/components/ImgWithCaption' import { Internal } from '@site/src/components/Tag'
+import ImgWithCaption from '@site/blog/components/ImgWithCaption' import { Internal } from '@site/src/components/Tag'
-import MultipleIdentitiesWarning from './\_multiple-identities-warning.md';
+import MultipleIdentitiesWarning from '../\_multiple-identities-warning.md';
+import GetEmail from './\_get-email.md';
+import GetUsername from './\_get-username.md';

 Wasp supports multiple different authentication methods and for each method, we need to store different information about the user.
 For example, if you are using the [Username & password](/docs/auth/username-and-pass) authentication method, we need to store the user's username and password.
 On the other hand, if you are using the [Email](/docs/auth/email) authentication method, you will need to store the user's email, password and for example, their email verification status.